dotnet/csharpstandard/standard/expressions.md

 When a *stackalloc_initializer* includes both *expression* and *stackalloc_initializer_elements*, the *expression* shall be a *constant_expression* and the number of elements in that *stackalloc_initializer_elements* shall match the value of *expression*.

 A stack allocation initializer of the form `stackalloc T[E]` requires `T` to be an *unmanaged_type* and `E` to be an expression implicitly convertible to type `int`.
-The operator allocates `E * sizeof(T)` bytes from the call stack, and the resulting type and value are determined, as follows:

-- If *unmanaged_type* is a *pointer_type* ([§22.3](unsafe-code.md#223-pointer-types)) or if *stackalloc_initializer* is used in a context that requires a *pointer_type*, the result is a pointer, of type `T*`, to the newly allocated block.
-If the context cannot be inferred, a pointer context is assumed.
+The operator allocates `E * sizeof(T)` bytes from the call stack.
+The result is a pointer, of type `T*`, to the newly allocated block.
+For use in safe contexts, a *stackalloc_initializer* has an implicit conversion from `T*` to `Span<T>`.
 As pointer contexts require unsafe code, see §stack-allocation for more information.
-- Otherwise, the result has type `System.Span<T>` and maps to the newly allocated block.
-Apart from being used as the initializer of a local variable, this result shall be permitted in the following contexts only:
-  - The right operand of a simple assignment expression (§11.19.2) that is not embedded in some larger expression
-  - The second and third operands in a *conditional_expression*

 If `E` is a negative value, then the behavior is undefined.
 If `E` is zero, then no allocation is made, and the value returned is implementation-defined.
 If there is not enough memory available to allocate a block of the given size, a `System.StackOverflowException`  is thrown.

-When *stackalloc_initializer_elements* is present, the *stackalloc_initializer_elelement_list* shall consist of a sequence of expressions, each having an implicit conversion to *unmanaged_type* ([§10.2](conversions.md#102-implicit-conversions)).
+When *stackalloc_initializer_elements* is present, the *stackalloc_initializer_element_list* shall consist of a sequence of expressions, each having an implicit conversion to *unmanaged_type* ([§10.2](conversions.md#102-implicit-conversions)).
 The expressions initialize elements in the allocated memory in increasing order, starting with the element at index zero.
 In the absence of a *stackalloc_initializer_elements*, the content of the newly allocated memory is undefined.

 Access via an instance of `System.Span<T>` to the elements of an allocated block is range checked.

 Stack allocation initializers are not permitted in `catch` or `finally` blocks ([§12.11](statements.md#1211-the-try-statement)).

+> *Note*: Stack allocation initializers are allowed in `async` methods, but their return value can't be assigned.
+Neither pointers nor `ref struct` types, like `Span<T>` are allowed in `async` methods. *end note*

 > *Note*: There is no way to explicitly free memory allocated using `stackalloc`. *end note*